Gronner/bsp_generator/README.md

 If it is a feature request use the enhancement label and include the following information:
 * What feature do you want to be added?
 * Why do you want to change it?
-* (Optional) How would you achive this feature?
+* (Optional) How would you achieve this feature?

 ### Writing code
-If you are writing code, please adhere to the coding styleguide in PEP8 and PEP257.
+If you are writing code, please adhere to the coding style guide in PEP8 and PEP257.
 To ensure compliance run the [pep8](https://pypi.org/project/pep8/) checker on your code.
 It should return with no errors.

 Currently no automatic test are available.
-If you are fixing a bug, check the output file if the bugfix has no side effects.
+If you are fixing a bug, check the output file if the bug fix has no side effects.
 If you are adding a feature, test it with different inputs and don't forget how it reacts to special characters in the csv-file.

 ### Pull requests